christianherro/devopsdays-web/content/events/2023-chicago/speaker-info.md

 If you attend the Organizer Summit Party Event, we will give you your badge and check you in there.
 This would allow you to skip the registration line at the event.
 Just make sure to wear your badge to gain admission to the conference!

-If you do not attend the Tuesday night event, you will need to check in at the registration desk.
+If you do not attend the Monday night event, you will need to check in at the registration desk.
 Make sure to let them know you are a speaker.

 ### Attendance